jaanekaraster/30-day-map-challenge-23/README.md

 ▶️ When you do find yourself doomscrolling through others' maps, see them as a source of inspiration rather than rivalry.
 What tech tools/design principles did they use?
 Incorporate these ideas into your own maps.
 ▶️ Likes and reposts don't necessarily reflect the amount of effort put into a map.
 Some maps that took me the shortest time to make ended up being the most "popular" due to social media algorithms that seem to reward colorful shiny objects...
 ▶️ Therefore, your assessment of what makes a map "good" needs to be found within yourself and how you value it, rather than through unpredictable waves of external validation.
-▶️ Given the amount of hashtag#opendata out there, making your map stand out is more about how you translate that data into a map that shows thoughtful hashtag#design and tells a clear story to your audience (hashtag#datastorytelling).
+▶️ Given the amount of open data out there, making your map stand out is more about how you translate that data into a map that shows thoughtful design and tells a clear story to your audience.
-▶️ Finally, making web-worthy hashtag#maps is hard!
+▶️ Finally, making web-worthy maps is hard!

 With these thoughts in mind, sharing my approach and toolkit:
-Unlike the previous year where I focused on making each map exclusively in hashtag#RStudio, this year I wanted to push the boundaries of Felt's new features and discover ways to automate the mapmaking process.
+Unlike the previous year where I focused on making each map exclusively in RStudio, this year I wanted to push the boundaries of Felt's new features and discover ways to automate the mapmaking process.

-✨ ChatGPT: Quickly geocoding large data sets and debugging Python code 🐍 Excel and hashtag#Python: Previewing, cleaning up and curating data sets 🌎 QGIS: Exploring geospatial data sets locally (useful for low-bandwidth situations during the Challenge) and creating/editing data
+✨ ChatGPT: Quickly geocoding large data sets and debugging Python code 🐍 Excel and Python: Previewing, cleaning up and curating data sets 🌎 QGIS: Exploring geospatial data sets locally (useful for low-bandwidth situations during the Challenge) and creating/editing data
 🌐 Felt: Importing/styling maps, performing transformations like clipping and buffering on-the-fly, and unlocking a way to share and explore maps interactively

 Shoutout to Felt for accelerating the process to develop and deploy many of these maps!

-Thanks also to Topi Tjukanov for starting this challenge and providing a space for aspiring and experienced hashtag#cartographers and hashtag#GIS experts to get creative, collaborate, and learn new skills.
+Thanks also to Topi Tjukanov for starting this challenge and providing a space for aspiring and experienced cartographers and GIS experts to get creative, collaborate, and learn new skills.